Elizabeth A. DelTorto

 If a permit is lost or stolen , you may come to our office for a replacement.
 The replacement permit will be issued after the original permit number is reported to the Colonie Police Department making it immediately non-valid.
 The replacement permit will retain the original permit's expiration date.
 You will complete Part I of the DMV application at the time of issuance.

 A damaged permit which needs to be replaced must be returned to our office.
 We will ask you to complete Part I of the DMV application, nullify the original permit and immediately issue you a replacement which will retain the original permit's expiration date.

-Hunting and Fishing Licenses run from October 1 st through September 30 th of each calendar year.
+Hunting and Fishing Licenses are available for purchase in our ooffice.
 Senior discounts for applicants 70 years of age and older apply for both.

-Fishing Licenses can be purchased for the entire year, for a designated seven-day period or just for one particular day.
+Fishing Licenses can be purchased for one year, for a designated seven-day period or just for one particular day.
 Everyone over the age of 16 who plans to fish is required to have a license.

 Hunting License applications must be accompanied by proof of required training classes as required by New York State .
 No one under the age of 12 may possess a hunting license.